Farm Safety: Not Just for Farmers

 - Just as you fasten your seat belt when getting into a car, use the seatbelt that is provided on tractors to avoid being thrown from the tractor.

 - Wear appropriate clothes, including sturdy work boots.
 Don't wear baggy or loose clothing around machinery where it can get caught.
 Likewise, long hair should be tied back or kept under a cap.

-- Use safety equipment.
-Certain tasks may require goggles to protect vision and earplugs to protect hearing.
-People who work around noisy equipment are at risk for permanent hearing loss that occurs due to exposure to loud noise.
+- Use personal safety and protective equipment.
+Certain tasks may require goggles to protect vision, gloves to protect hands, and earplugs to protect hearing.
+People who work around noisy equipment are at risk for the permanent hearing loss that can happen from exposure to loud noise.

 Safety Around Livestock

 Though farm animals may look harmless and even cute, they can severely injure people if they become confused or feel threatened.
 Approach animals quietly and respectfully.
 Loud noises or sudden movements may startle an animal, causing it to become upset.

 Stay away from animals with newborns — a mother may attack if she feels that her newborns are in danger.
 Always approach animals from the front so as not to startle them, and make a mental note of ways you can escape safely if an animal begins to behave unpredictably.

 Infections that animals can spread to humans are also a concern on the farm.
 These include bacterial, viral, and parasitic infections.
 To protect yourself, always wash your hands thoroughly with warm water and soap if you've touched or fed a farm animal.
 Avoid kissing or sharing food with the animals.